gamelab/kiwi.js/README.md

 ###Contribution

 We'd love you to get involved in making the Kiwi.js library.
 If you'd like to contribute please get in touch, clone the repo and have a dig around.
 Full contributor guidelines will be here soon along with detailed build instructions.

+###Main Contributors

+Ben Harding
+Richard Davey
+Ross Kettle

+Kiwi.js also uses code from a number of open source projects.
+Authors are clearly identified in the code comments.